 You can get discount vouchers from many websites, bur for destinations in Asia, the best for me are Klook and KKday.
 They offer deals in many cities around the world, including Macau.
 They offer discounts to shows, tours, ferry tickets, pocket wifi rental, even buffets.
 Check their websites for a complete list of Macau deals on Klook and KKday.

 8. Get Travel Insurance

 Though we do get travel insurance more often now, we don’t get it before every trip.
 It depends a lot on what we’ll be doing.
 If we’re just going to Hong Kong to eat street food for several days, then we probably won’t get it.
 But if we travel to Nepal to move mountains in the Himalayas, then we’ll definitely invest in an insurance policy.
-Check out my post on why we buy travel insurance for more information.

 I’m not an expert on Macau but I do hope you find this guide helpful.
 I’m only sharing some of the things I learned from our time there.
 If you have any questions or suggestions, then please feel free to leave them in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.